Al-Mu'izz ibn Badis: Political career

+In September - October 1024, Umm al 'Ulu, Al-Mu'izz ibn Badis's sister married Abdallah, son of Hammad ibn Buluggin.
+They held a majestuous wedding on the 8th and the 9th of October 1024.
+She later died in 1053-1054 (445 AH).

+Al Mu'izz married Umm Yusuf Zulaykha in 423 AH (April 1022 - March 1023).
+Their wedding day was described as grandiose and Al Mu'izz was remarkably in love with Umm Yusuf.

 Al-Muizz took over the government in 1022 following the overthrow of his aunt.
 The relationship with the Fatimids was strained, when in 1027 they supported a revolt of the Zanatas in Tripolitania which resulted in permanent loss of control of the region.
 His son Abdallah shortly ruled Sicily in 1038-1040, after intervening with a Zirid army in the civil war that broke out in the island.

 The political turmoil notwithstanding, the general economic wellbeing initially made possible an extensive building programme.
 However, the kingdom found itself in economic crisis in the 1040s, reflected in currency devaluation, epidemic and famine.
 This may have been related to the high level of tribute which the Zirids were compelled to pay annually to the Fatimids (one million gold dinars a year).

 When al-Muizz (under the influence of Sunni jurists in Kairouan, growing Sunni public pressure in his realm and a violent backlash against the Shi'ite minority) recognised the Abbasids in Baghdad as rightful Caliphs in 1045 and adopted Sunni orthodoxy, the break with the Fatimids was complete.
 He even denounced the Fatimids and their followers as heretics in newly minted coinage.

 The Fatimids then sent a military campaign composed of Bedouin tribes of the Banu Hilal and the Banu Sulaym from Egypt to Ifriqiya.
 The invasion of the Bedouin (1051–1052) led to great hardship after the defeat at Jabal Haydaran, severely impacting agriculture in Ifriqiya.
 The Fatimids dispatched Makin al-Dawla to rally the Bedouin invaders and duly besiege al-Muizz in Kairouan and conquer Gabes and much of Ifriqiya’s hinterlands in 1053–1054.
 The conquest of Kairouan in 1057 resulted in further anarchy.
 The Zirids lost control over the hinterland and were only able to retain the coastal areas, the capital being moved to Mahdia.
 With the growth of Bedouin Emirates and the continuing insecurity inland, the economy of Ifriqiya looked increasingly towards the Mediterranean, with the result the coastal cities grew in importance through maritime trade and piracy.

-According to Ibn Khallikan, al-Mu'izz died on 13 August 1062 (4 Sha'ban, 454 AH) of some sort of liver disease.
+According to Kitab ad-Dawla Sanhajiya, Al-Mu'izz died on 2 September 1062 (24 Sha'ban, 454 AH) of some sort of liver disease.
 He was succeeded by his son Tamim ibn Muizz.